Michigan workers comp lawyer explains how you can use your own health insurance to pay disputed workers comp medical bills

 An experienced workers comp attorney can help get your medical bills paid.
 You may even be entitled to penalties and attorney fees if your employer or the insurance company acted improperly.

-For a free consultation with one of our workers compensation lawyers, call (855) 221-COMP.
+For a free consultation with one of our workers compensation lawyers, call (855) 221-2667.
 There is absolutely no charge or obligation.

 – Alex Berman is a workers compensation lawyer and founder of the law firm.
 He’s been representing injured and disabled workers exclusively for more than 30 years.
 Alex has helped countless people obtain workers compensation benefits and never charges a fee to evaluate your case.